sana33/SDCOR/Readme.md

   * #### Main plot

-	In this axes plot, different states of the proposed method will be displayed.
+	In this axes plot, different states of the proposed method are illustrated.

   * #### "DispPlot" checkbox